JhOe1/Network-Traffic-Analysis-with-Wireshark/README.md

 LAN segment broadcast address: 10.7.10[.]255

 ## Quiz Questions
-What is the date and time in UTC the infection started?
+What is the date and time in UTC the infection started?<br>
-What is the IP address of the infected Windows client?
+What is the IP address of the infected Windows client?<br>
 What is the MAC address of the infected Windows client?
 What is the hostname of the infected Windows client?
 What is the user account name from the infected Windows host?